 The Scope of Our Services

 CAPS invites students to schedule an initial intake appointment with a CAPS therapist.
-During this initial intake, our therapists will assist students in obtaining the appropriate services to address their concerns by recommending services within CAPS or in the community.
-Student concerns that can be addressed within a brief model of therapy are usually referred to CAPS, while concerns requiring longer-term or specialized therapy and/or medication are best addressed in the community.
+During this initial intake, our therapists will assist students in obtaining the appropriate services to address their concerns by recommending services within CAPS or referring students to professionals in the community (outside of the university).
+Student concerns that can be addressed within a brief model of therapy are usually referred to CAPS, while concerns requiring longer-term or specialized therapy and/or medication prescription are best addressed by professionals outside of the university.

 - Personal: Stress and anxiety, mild depression, anger, loneliness, guilt, self-esteem, grief and loss

-- Relationship: Romantic relationship difficulties, sexual concerns, roommate conflicts, difficulties with coworkers, concerns with family or friends
+- Relationship: Romantic relationship difficulties, sexual concerns, roommate conflicts, difficulties with coworkers or classmates, concerns with family or friends

 - Developmental: Identity development, adjustment to college, life transitions, cultural concerns